stanfordpython/python-handouts/installing-python-macos.md

 *Note: If your shell is `tcsh` or `csh`, you will have to run `source ~/cs41-env/bin/activate.csh` instead.
 If your shell is `fish`, you will have to run `. ~/cs41-env/bin/activate.fish` instead.*

-Observe that our command prompt, which previously was `psarin$`, now is `(cs41-env) psarin$`.
+Observe that our command prompt, which previously was `coopermj$`, now is `(cs41-env) coopermj$`.
 This is one method by which you can see whether a virtual environment is activated.

 ### Deactivating a virtual environment